zarzycki/cymep/README.md

 netCDF4
 ```

 Also required for graphic generation (`graphics-cymep`) is NCL.
-NCL can either be installed from [source or binary](https://www.ncl.ucar.edu/Download/) or via [conda](https://www.ncl.ucar.edu/Download/conda.shtml).
+NCL can either be installed from [source or binary](https://www.ncl.ucar.edu/Download/), MacPorts, or via [conda](https://www.ncl.ucar.edu/Download/conda.shtml).
 The latter is preferred.

 ### 1. Add trajectory files to ./traj/ folder.